 “Whoever loves me will keep my word, and my Father will love him, and we will come to him and make our dwelling with him.”
 (John 14:23-29)

-This is a favorite scripture passage of mine, coming as it does toward the very end of the gospel, and part of Jesus’s final discourse at the Last Supper.
-He reminds us that if love one another and keep his word, he and his Father will make a home (“shekhinah” in Hebrew) for us.
+This passage is a favorite of mine, coming as it does toward the very end of John’s gospel and part of Jesus’s final discourse at the Last Supper.
+He reminds us that if we love one another and keep his word, he and his Father will make a home for us.

-And in this dwelling place, we are most especially precious in God’s sight, “radiance like the precious stones, like a jasper, clear as crystal” that of the new Jerusalem, in the second reading from the Book of Revelation.
+In this dwelling place, John tells us that we are most precious in God’s sight, “With radiance like the precious stones, like a jasper, clear as crystal.”

 So what kind of home is Jesus speaking?
 How do kids see the world now – with our health concerns and the world at war.
 Our home is an important place to start, after all.

 This past week, the parenting column in the Washington Post caught my attention.
 Writer Meghan Leahy responded to a parent asking: “Our 6-year-old has a lot.
 How do we teach him to care for others?”

 The parent describes her son: “He has never experienced hunger or insecurity at home.
 He can’t fathom what he doesn’t see or hasn’t experienced, so it’s a futile exercise to talk to him about how lucky he is.
 We’ve discussed showing him news footage of Ukraine or areas of famine to clearly illustrate how much worse life can be.
 Any suggestions?”

 Megan Leahy replies: “I am not implying that we hide the world’s troubles from our children.
 I am instead suggesting that we look closer to home when it comes to practicing generosity and gratitude, such as an elderly neighbor who needs help with his lawn; a family with a new baby who would appreciate a meal; a local library that needs volunteers; or a local food bank that needs people to deliver meals.